For the love of butterflies,

 In early 2014 I decided to paint a few more of our native butterflies and added some well know garden moths.
 In early 2015 I concentrated on three butterflies who had captured many hearts, the very endangered Duke of Burgundy, Large Blue and the Swallowtail Britannicus which was being sighted a little more frequently than in previous years although still mainly only in the East of England.

 2016 brought my Creature Doodles to life, with the first few being very well recieved I went on to make a few pocket mirrors at the tail end of the year.
-Currently there are eleven Creature Doodle images all available as greeting cards.
-I intend to add to their number annually, watch this space three are planned a badger, goldfinch and most probably a squirrel.
-As I complete new paintings they will be gradually added to the selection of images available to purchase.
+Currently there are sixteen Creature Doodle images eleven of which are available as greeting cards.
+I intend to add to their number annually, As I complete new paintings they will be gradually added to the selection of images available to purchase.
+NEW Cards planned for 2020.

-To see my Shop and view the items that are for sale look in the
+To see my Shop and view the items that are for sale look in Canvasbutterfly Shop in the header.